-The prevalent misuse of “Flagship” among tech journalists in context of release of a new smartphones has made it difficult for many English learners to comprehend the actual meaning of the word.
+The prevalent misuse of “Flagship” among tech journalists in the context of the release of new smartphones has made it difficult for many English learners to comprehend the actual meaning of the word.

 In this post, I will try to clear the confusion surrounding the word once and for all.
 Take my word for it.